open-formulieren/open-forms/docs/developers/extensions.rst

      that any pre-request hooks registered in Open Forms are run before performing the request.
    * The ``open-forms-ext-token-exchange`` extension registers a pre-request hook which adds a `custom authentication class`_ to the request.
-   * The custom authentication class :class:`token_exchange.auth.TokenAccessAuth` checks if the URL to which the request is being made has a service with an associated :class:`token_exchange.models.TokenExchangeConfiguration`.
+   * The custom authentication class ``token_exchange.auth.TokenAccessAuth`` checks if the URL to which the request is being made has a service with an associated ``token_exchange.models.TokenExchangeConfiguration``.
      If it's NOT the case, it doesn't do anything.
 If it's the case, it makes the token exchange request to Keycloak and adds the obtained access token to the headers of the request to the downstream API.